 Whether a person runs an online web store or has a physical location where customers can purchase goods directly, a secure form of payment is a basic requirement.
 Card readers and numbers can be hacked or stolen.
 In addition, any payment information a customer sends to a business over the web is at risk if the business hasn’t secured its web portal.
 Safe payment methods make it much harder to steal data and encrypt it to make it unreadable.
 If your business isn’t willing to invest in their own software protections, then using third-party, secure transaction methods like Paypal are the least you can do to meet your company’s responsibility to protect your legitimate customers.

 Verify Potential Customers

 People aren’t always who they say they are when it comes to doing business online.
 It is easy for others to misrepresent themselves in an effort to get something out of it.
-Setting up multiple accounts with different emails, different cards, and others are easy ways that many consumers trick companies into qualifying them for lucrative deals.
-In order to prevent fraud, many business owners use entity extraction software.
-Entity extraction is an analytical text tool that can help businesses identify duplicate accounts made by the same customer and identify consumers previously involved in fraudulent activity against the company.
+Setting up multiple accounts with similar but different emails, cards, and others are easy ways that many consumers trick companies into qualifying them for lucrative deals.
+In order to prevent fraud, many business owners use name matching software.
+Name matching is an analytical text tool that can help businesses identify duplicate accounts made by the same customer and identify consumers previously involved in fraudulent activity against the company.